ak-2485/ReturnMaps/README.md

 # ReturnMaps
-Learning methods in Julia for the return maps of magnetic fields in toroidal confinement devices
+Learning methods for the return maps of magnetic fields in toroidal confinement devices